Talkense/tundes-portfolio/README.md

-# tundes-portfolio
+# Tunde Abolaji's Portfolio

-Tunde Abolaji's Professional Portfolio
+This is my Professional Portfolio.
+It uses AWS and ReactJS.